West Palm Beach DUI Attorney

 Aggressive Legal Defense for Florida DUI/DWI Charges

-As your advocate, Attorney Brian Pakett and his team will create a personalized defense to help defend your rights.
-Our West Palm Beach DUI attorney has successfully assisted countless clients in obtaining favorable resolutions to their DUI cases and are here to help you through this trying time as well.
-We serve clients in West Palm Beach as well as Rivera Beach, Boyton Beach, and Lake Worth.
+As your advocate, Attorney Brian Pakett and his legal team will create a personalized defense to help defend your rights.
+Our West Palm Beach DUI lawyers have successfully assisted countless clients in obtaining favorable resolutions to their DUI cases and are here to help you through this trying time as well.

 Understanding Florida DUI Charges